Emil Sitka: In films

 In January 1970, Larry Fine suffered a stroke during the filming of Kook's Tour.
 Plans were in the works for Sitka to replace him as the Middle Stooge in early 1970 when Moe's grandson was working on a movie that called for having the Three Stooges in it.
-The project was called off after financing fell through, with Mr. Sitka resuming his previous activities.
-When Moe got a movie offer for the Stooges in 1974, he called Mr. Sitka and Joe DeRita together for accepting the offer, and commencing a full fledged revival of the Three Stooges as a current act.
+The project was called off after financing fell through, with Sitka resuming his previous activities.
+When Moe got a movie offer for the Stooges in 1974, he called Sitka and Joe DeRita together for accepting the offer, and he commenced a full-fledged revival of the Three Stooges as a current act.
 But nothing other than a few promotional pictures were ever made.
-This proposed version of the group would never transpire, due to Moe falling ill and dying shortly after its conception.
+This proposed version of the group never transpired due to Moe falling ill and dying shortly after its conception.

 "Hold hands, you lovebirds"

 In the Three Stooges short Brideless Groom (1947), Shemp Howard must be married before 6:00 p.m. in order to inherit $500,000.
 After striking out, Shemp finally finds a girl willing to marry him, and they rush off to a justice of the peace (Sitka).
 As he starts the ceremony, initially telling the couple to "hold hands, you lovebirds", the other girls that turned down Shemp's proposal burst in, having heard of the inheritance.
 A free-for-all then ensues, with poor Sitka being struck again and again, attempting to start the ceremony, each time more disheveled and his "hold hands, you lovebirds" rather weaker.

 Because of the widespread distribution of this short (it is one of four Three Stooges shorts that slipped into the public domain and was broadcast countless times on local television stations as a result), this scene is the one that Sitka has become best known for.

 Notably, a clip of this short is featured in Pulp Fiction (1994), for which Sitka's name even appears in the credits as "Hold Hands You Lovebirds."
 Emil also utters the phrase in his cameo as a supermarket customer in the horror film Intruder (1989).